 Guide

-How to Reduce Solana Transaction Fees During Congestion
+How to Reduce Solana Transaction Fees

 Solana congestion during meme coin frenzies spikes priority fees, and worse, many transactions fail entirely.
 You pay SOL and get nothing.